Araffe/vdc-networking-lab/readme.md

 **5)** Repeat the process for the other VPN gateway (OnPrem_GW1), but reverse the first and second gateways when creating the connection (name the connection 'OnPrem2Hub').

-**6)** Under the resource group *VDC-Hub* navigate back to the *OnPrem_GW1* virtual network gateway resource and then click 'Connections'.
+**6)** Under the resource group *VDC-OnPrem* navigate back to the *OnPrem_GW1* virtual network gateway resource and then click 'Connections'.
 You should see a successful VPN connection between the OnPrem and Hub VPN gateways.

 **Note:** It may take a few minutes before a successful connection is shown between the gateways.